 Chances are that at some point in your life you’ve heard the term “dopamine.”
 Commonly known as a “feel-good” brain chemical, dopamine plays an important role in the brain’s reward system – if you’ve ever eaten a piece of chocolate and thought, just one more bite, you can thank dopamine for that response.
 And while a bite of chocolate may trigger a quick dopamine fix, these types of triggers have been shown to ultimately decrease dopamine levels over time.
+Keeping reading and try the tips below on how to increase dopamine naturally.

 If you’re unsure of your dopamine levels and would like to learn more, talk to your doctor about testing.